10 Savvy Ways to Become Totally Indispensable at Work

 Focus on driving measurable results

 It is easy to get caught in the grind of tasks, committees, and projects, but try to track results and stay focused.
-“What can you point to that you really helped to drive/own?
-Focus on fewer things, that you can actually add value to and move forward,” says Brooks.
+"What can you point to that you really helped to drive/own?
+Focus on fewer things, that you can actually add value to and move forward," says Brooks.
+These are the craziest things that people have tried to expense through their employer.

 Stay aligned with your company's mission